JordanTFA/Guess-The-Note-Game/README.md

 * F
 * G

-The 'hard' mode ALSO uses the notes:-
+The 'hard' mode ALSO uses these notes:-

 * Bb
 * C#